 Let’s kick off the list with Harder Kulm, the tourist attraction always included in every Interlaken itinerary you can find out anywhere!

-Harder Hulm is the nearest tourist attraction you can visit from Interlaken.
-You can hike for 2 to 3 hours to reach the top or ride the 100-year-old funicular that brings you instantly to the viewing platform from the valley station in 10 minutes.
+Harder Kulm is conveniently located near Interlaken, making it an easy first stop on your itinerary.
+You can either hike for 2 to 3 hours to reach the top or take a ride on the century-old funicular, which will whisk you up to the viewing platform from the valley station in just 10 minutes.

 Harder Kulm Visiting Information